shariq1989/cookbook/content/recipe/aloo_qeema.md

 ### ABOUT THE MEAL

 Keema or qeema is a Pakistani and Indian dish made of minced meat, onions, garlic, tomatoes, spices, and herbs.
-Keema usually refers to ground beef, lamb, or chicken, cooked with a combination of peas, potatoes, ginger, garlic, chilis, and onions.
+Keema usually refers to ground beef, lamb, or chicken, cooked with a combination of peas, potatoes, ginger, garlic, chillies, and onions.

 #### What main ingredients do I need for this meal?